 The Numen Lumen Pavilion was designed and constructed using the principles of the LEED program.
 The 15,508 square foot facility located in the Academic Village houses the university’s Multifaith Center.
 It is a place for prayer, meditation and reflection for all individuals on campus and encourages campus dialogue and promotes interfaith collaboration.
 The project earned LEED Silver certification through the LEED for New Construction program.
 The building is 18% more energy efficient than a code compliant building and has low-flow plumbing fixtures to reduce potable water usage by 42%.
 During the construction of the building, over 95% of the construction waste was diverted from the landfill to be recycled or reused.

 The Global Neighborhood buildings were designed and constructed using the principles of the LEED program.
 There are 5 residential buildings and the Commons building, a total of over 225,000 square feet.
 The Neighborhood is home to 600 students and the Commons building contains office space for several student-centered offices.
-LEED Silver certification through the LEED for New Construction program is the target for the buildings.
+Each building received LEED Silver certification through the LEED for New Construction program.
 The buildings have energy and water efficient systems to reduce resource use.
 During construction of the buildings, over 90% of the construction waste was diverted from the landfill to be recycled or reused.

 Belk and Spence Pavilions, the Koury Business Center and the Colonnades Dining Hall and Residence Halls have the following features.